liqd/zt-app/docs/currentState.md

 - description as plain text
 - categories if they exist (but whenever the category is clicked we get `VirtualizedLists should never be nested inside plain ScrollViews with the same orientation - use another VirtualizedList-backed container instead.`)
 - labels if they exist (but don't have the right styling yet)
 - using the camera to take a photo or adding photos from the local storage.
-Posting the image does not yet work, though.
+Posting and editing the image does not yet work, though.

 Not currently working/in progress:
 - error handling for posting an idea (we do not currently show the error the API gives us?!, but handle the errors in the IdeaCreate component)